gaboesquivel/gaboesquivel/content/projects/bitlauncher.md

   - Implemented Masterbots prompting and AI-assisted internationalization.
   - Introduced an AI-assisted engineering workflow using v0.dev, Claude Sonnet, Cursor IDE, and SourceryAI.
 story:
   - Bitlauncher was an AI and crypto launchpad I helped form with a business partner.
+I owned product direction, scope, technical decisions, and delivery from concept through implementation.
   - The engineering team had two full-time developers, with up to five part-time contributors working on specific tickets.
 I coordinated delivery while remaining hands-on across the stack.
   - The product combined onchain auctions, wallet and bridge flows, indexed market data, and AI tools for project research.
+My work covered the boundaries between those systems rather than a single layer.
 experienceCompany: "Bitlauncher"
 order: 3
 year: 2023